Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Offshore tax relief team

 Working offshore often means complicated travel claims based on your particular rotation pattern.
 We have a lot of clients working offshore and living outside the UK.
 We've handled claims for people living in Spain, Malta, Lithuania, Latvia, Thailand and even further.
 The claims they make can be much more complicated than people living in the UK so offshore tax refund claims take an expert to handle.
 That's why we've put together the best specialists in the business for our team.
 A lot of offshore workers fall into the higher tax brackets.
 That means many more rules to consider, so maximising your refund becomes even more important.
 There may also be nasty little extras like the High Income Child Benefit Charge to deal with.
 Our offshore tax refund experts will quickly get a clear understanding of your position.
-That's the first, most crucial step in getting the best from your refund claim.Do I Qualify?
+That's the first, most crucial step in getting the best from your refund claim.Start for free

 Offshore Tax Refunds